 Communication and Your 2- to 3-Year-Old

-- Talk to your toddler about what he or she did during the day or plans to do tomorrow.
-"I think it's going to rain this afternoon.
+- Talk to your toddler about what they did during the day or plan to do tomorrow: "I think it's going to rain this afternoon.
 What shall we do?"
 Or discuss the day's events at bedtime.

 - Play make-believe games.

-- Read favorite books over and over and encourage your child to join in with words he or she knows.
-Encourage "pretend" reading (letting your child "read" a book to you).
+- Read favorite books together and ask questions, like “What is this?” or “What is the bear doing?”
+Encourage your child to join in with words or let your child "read" to you.